The National Planning Policy Framework (NPPF) - an Introduction

 - Planning guidance in England works from the top down.
-The NPPF sets out the broadest-level goals which then shape how Local Planning Authorities (LPAs) make decisions on planning applications.
+The NPPF sets out a broad agenda of goals which then shape how Local Planning Authorities (LPA's) make decisions on planning applications.

-- The 'Presumption in Favour of Sustainable Development' is a principle in the Framework that means LPAs should approve most planning applications, unless those applications would compromise sustainable development rules, as set out in the NPPF.
+- The 'Presumption in Favour of Sustainable Development' is a principle in the Framework that means LPAs should approve most planning applications unless those applications for development would compromise sustainable development rules, as set out in the NPPF.

 The National Planning Policy Framework (NPPF) is the overarching policy guideline for people trying to develop land in England.
-First released in 2012, it distils the previous 1,300-page guidance down to 75 and sets out the national government’s economic, environmental, and social planning policies.
+First released in 2012, it distils the previous 1,300-page guidance down to a 75-page single document.
+The new streamlined planning document gives detailed guidance on a broad range of topics including the national government’s economic, environmental, and social planning policies.
 Crucially, it is the framework that Local Planning Authorities (LPAs) use to design their Local and Neighbourhood Plans, which then dictate the decisions on planning applications.

 What is the role of the National Planning Policy Framework?

-Planning law in the UK states that any application for planning permission be determined in accordance with the National Planning Policy Framework.
-Through this principle, the government can use the Framework to steer land development in the direction that it wants, towards its set goals.
-To understand the planning process, and the planning guidance that LPAs use to judge your planning application, it helps to know the government's long-term, wide-range objectives.
-The NPPF sets these out as:
+Planning law in the UK states that any application for planning permission is determined in accordance with the National Planning Framework.
+Through this principle, the government can use the Framework as planning control to steer land development in the direction that it wants, towards its set goals.
+To understand the planning process, and the planning guidance that LPAs use to judge your planning application that forms their approach to planning, it helps to know the government's long-term, wide-range objectives.
+The NPPF sets their broader agenda objectives as:

-- An economic objective: amounts of various types of land, distribution of that land, and the ease with which new types of land can be developed all impact the economy.
-The current government aims to create a virtuous circle where all of those factors contribute towards a productive, competitive economy, and where that economy helps distribute land in a fair yet profitable way.
+- An economic development objective: amounts of various types of land, distribution of that land, and the ease with which new types of land can be developed all either cause or prohibit economic growth.
+The current housing minister aims to progress the government's ambitious agenda by creating a virtuous circle where all of those factors contribute towards a productive, competitive economy, and where that economy helps distribute land in a fair yet profitable way.

 - A social objective: land is a fundamental part of our communities.
 The NPPF attempts to fix the broken housing market by increasing housing delivery to meet housing targets.
 This goal is especially relevant for developers: a streamlining of the planning process was part of the Frameworks' most recent update.
-Not just with housing, the NPPF seeks to aid communities by steering planning in other ways, such as looking after the vitality of town centres and increase the amount of development land.
+Not just with housing, the NPPF aims to add to the number of safe communities by steering planning in other ways, such as looking after the vitality of town centres and increasing the number of affordable homes in development land.

-- An environmental objective: the government uses the Framework to move development in a direction that fits its Green Infrastructure Strategy.
-Using the Framework, the government attempts, planning decision by planning decision, to address the challenge of climate change and increase the level of affordable housing.
+- An environmental objective: the government uses the Framework to move development in a direction that fits its Green Infrastructure Strategy, and conservation agenda.
+Using the Framework, the government attempts, planning decision by planning decision, to address the challenge of climate change and increase the level of affordable housing, and generally improve the population's quality of life.

 How do LPAs use the Framework to guide their decisions?